-But instead of applauding her truly breathtaking performances, this beautiful young lady is a hot topic in the Black community because of what?
-Her hair.
+In her last performance, instead of applauding her truly breathtaking performances, this beautiful young lady is a hot topic in the Black community because of what?
+Her hair (insert sad, confused face).